olliw42/mLRS-docu/docs/ELRS_RADIOMASTER_RP4TD.md

 <img src="images/RP4_Rx_Wiring.png" width="480">

 > [!TIP]
-> In order to send RC channels over the serial connection (which avoids the additional OUT wire), change the "Rx Snd RcChannel" parameter to 'rc override' (or 'rc channels' if possible).
+> In order to send RC channels over the serial connection (which avoids the additional OUT wire), change the "Rx Snd RcChannel" parameter to 'rc override', or prefarably 'rc channels' if possible.

 ### As Tx Module ###